• Overview

 gtf <- gtf2db("./gencode.v44.annotation.gtf.gz")

-# At this moment the meta infomation for genetic variant assay is still empty
+# Currently the meta information for the variant assay is empty

 obj[['var']][[]] %>% head